tytydraco/yessleep/out/I_worked_the_evening_shift_at_the_stables_I_still_dont_know_what_I_saw_that_night.md

 “And be careful around the woods.”
 Hel got that faraway look in her eyes again.
 “It gets dark here.”

-Solstice University bordered a dense tangle of woods.
+The stables bordered a dense tangle of woods.
 I’d smoked there a few times, but I never went very deep.
 “Sounds like common sense,” I said.

 Hel handed me her pitchfork.
 “Ready to start?”